nkadwaikar/nadeem-labs/Azure BootCamp/Week1-Identity-Governance/Day 1 RBAC + Managed Identity + Storage.md

 - Understand RBAC scopes and inheritance
 - Deploy and test Managed Identities
 - Validate access using Azure CLI
-- Observe least‑privilege behavior from a test user’s perspective
+- Observe least‑privilege behavior from a test user's perspective

 ---